bioidiap/bob.ip.binseg/doc/datasets.rst

 .. warning:: **SHENZHEN/CXR8 Dataset Support**

-  For the ``SHENZHEN``/``CXR8`` datasets (in which the annotations/masks are downloaded separately from the dataset with the original images), both the original images and annotations must be downloaded and placed inside the same directory, in order to match the dataset reference dictionary's path.
-For the masks' directory, it should be named as ``segmentations``.
-The annotations for each dataset can be downloaded from the links below:
+  For some datasets (in which the annotations/masks are downloaded separately from the dataset with the original images), both the original images and annotations must be downloaded and placed inside the same directory, to match the dataset reference dictionary's path.

-  - `SHENZHEN ANNOTATIONS`_
+  * The Shenzhen_ root directory should then contain at least these two
+    subdirectories:

+    - ``CXR_png/`` (directory containing the CXR images)
+    - ``mask/`` (contains masks downloaded from `Shenzhen Annotations`_)

+  * The CXR8_ root directory:

+    - ``images/`` (directory containing the CXR images)
-  - `CXR8 ANNOTATIONS`_
+    - ``segmentations/`` (contains masks downloaded from `CXR8 Annotations`_)

 .. include:: links.rst